Enthusiast Gaming Announces Year-End 2022 Results

 Subscription revenue of $14.5 million, up 54% YOY

-LOS ANGELES, March 27, 2023 (GLOBE NEWSWIRE) -- Enthusiast Gaming Holdings Inc. (“Enthusiast Gaming” or the “Company”) (NASDAQ:EGLX; TSX:EGLX), an integrated gaming entertainment company, today announced financial results for the fiscal year ended December 31, 2022.
+LOS ANGELES, March 27, 2023 (GLOBE NEWSWIRE) -- Enthusiast Gaming Holdings Inc. ("Enthusiast Gaming" or the "Company") EGLXEGLX, an integrated gaming entertainment company, today announced financial results for the fiscal year ended December 31, 2022.

 "Our 2022 financial and operating results continue to demonstrate that Enthusiast Gaming is on the path to achieving sustained profitability in 2023.
 The Company achieved record performance in each of its main KPI's, including revenue, gross profit, gross margin, direct sales, and subscriptions, despite challenging macroeconomic conditions that impacted programmatic advertising revenue in the second half of the year, a period in which the Company adopted operational efficiency measures to reduce expenses," commented Nick Brien, CEO of Enthusiast Gaming.
 "In addition, as evidenced by the rapid gross margin acceleration, up 870 bps in 2022, we've continued to diversify the business away from commoditized, lower-margin revenue, towards a higher-margin, solution-based mix, focused on bespoke content and brand solutions, subscription- and product-based offerings, and our Pocket Gamer Connects live events series, which set record attendance in 2022."